-Special Collections and Archives Fellowships provide GSLIS students with hands-on experience under the guidance of the Head of Special Collections and Archives.
-Fellowships are made possible thanks to the generosity of donors, including J. Chester Johnson and Steven Errera.
+Special Collections and Archives Fellowships provide students from the Graduate School of Library and Information Studies (GSLIS) with hands-on experience under the guidance of the Head of Special Collections and Archives.

 Spring 2019 Fellowships

 Spring 2019 Fellowships were made possible due to the generosity of J. Chester Johnson and Steven Errera.